Satyagraha: How Ahimsa became a Political Term

 In 1915, the Hindu nationalists founded the ABHM – Akhil Bharatiya Hindu Mahasabha (the All-India Hindu Gand Assembly) as a reaction to Jinnah’s All-India Muslim League.

 However, Hindu Nationalism, which had emerged with decolonization, no longer directed its hateful polemics solely against the colonial power.
 It had another enemy: the Muslim minority.
 The murderer of Gandhi, Nathuram Godse claimed that he had killed Gandhi because he wanted to grant the Muslim minority the same rights as the Hindus.
 Looking back, Gandhi’s murder seems like a dark omen of a future in which India has arrived today.
 Not only Gandhi’s body had been killed.
-Moreover, his vision for an India, in which all religions can exist peacefully with each other did not have any popular apologists anymore.
+Moreover, his vision for an India, in which all religions can exist peacefully did not have any popular apologists anymore.

 Religions are like different roads leading to the same point. […] Why does it matter which road we take as long as we reach the same destination?
 Wherein is the cause for quarreling?
 14